zPatrickz/DFC-website/README.md

 Notice that for Django 1.7, please specify STATIC_ROOT, and specify it to a folder other than the 'static' folder

-To use ImageField, please make sure you have installed Pillow.
+To use `ImageField` and `openpyxl`, please make sure you have installed Pillow.
 Use:
 	`sudo pip install Pillow`

 ### Database